Skip to main content

 Based on the "Ashenden" stories of W. Somerset Maugham, paper from this title is so scarce as to be virtually non-existent; in nearly ten years of auctions, we have only ever offered a handful of pieces, and never a one sheet.
 The stone litho beauty offered here had a tear in the top left, wear with minor paper loss at the top fold, and trimmed borders, but expert professional restoration has returned this poster to its original glory.
 You'll want to get your bid in on this one now, as you may never have another chance to add this incredibly rare gem to your collection.
 Fine- on Linen.

-Heritage Auctions provides as much information as possible but strongly encourages in-person inspection.
-Condition statements are offered as general guidance only, not as complete representations of fact, and do not constitute a warranty or assumption of liability by Heritage.
-Some condition issues may not be noted but may be visible in the photos, which are considered part of the condition report.
-Lots estimated at $1,000 or less are not de-framed for inspection, and we may be unable to provide additional details for lots valued under $500.
-Heritage does not guarantee the condition of frames and is not liable for damage to frames, glass/acrylic coverings, original boxes, display accessories, or artwork that has shifted in the frame.
-All lots are sold "AS IS" under our Terms & Conditions of Auction.
+Heritage Auctions provides detailed information when available but strongly encourages in-person inspection.
+Condition statements and photographs are offered as general guidance only, not as complete representations of facts, and do not constitute a warranty or assumption of liability by Heritage.
+Framed artworks are not examined outside their frames, and additional details from Heritage may be unavailable; therefore, the condition of unexamined works is not guaranteed.
+Heritage is not responsible for damage to frames, glazing, original boxes, display materials, or for works that have shifted within the frame.
+All lots are sold "AS IS" in accordance with our Terms & Conditions of Auction.

 Please see full-color, enlargeable images above for more details.